comtel2000/fx-properties-module/README.md

 # fx-properties-module
-This guice module allows JavaFx applications to bind Property to Preferences and store and retrieve it from the OS-specific registry.
+This [Guice](https://github.com/google/guice) module allows JavaFX applications to bind FX Properties to Preferences and store and retrieve it from the OS-specific registry.
+It's inspired by the fx-guice (https://github.com/cathive/fx-guice) preferences injection.

 sample usage:
 ```java